This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 My parents both grew up in Reno.
 They met at Wooster High, stayed friends at the University of Nevada, and got married shortly after my dad started graduate school.
 They moved away for work, but their friends, families, and formative years remained in Nevada.
 And so, every summer my parents would pack my little brother Kris and I up, and we’d make the road trip back “home” to Reno, from wherever we happened to live at the time.

 Road trips were rough at that age.
 There were no smart phones, iPads, or even portable gaming systems yet.
 It was just us, the back seat, and I Spy.
 But we looked forward to it every year.
-Reno was a playground, full of long lost friends, and Tahoe was the vast, natural extension of that playground.
+Reno was a playground, full of long lost friends, and Lake Tahoe summer activites were a vast, natural extension of that playground.
 The first place my parents took me hiking.
 The first place I experience the liberation of sleeping under the stars.
 And the first place to shape the grown human I would eventually become.

-The Best Things To Do at Lake Tahoe
+The Best Things To Do in Lake Tahoe

 Mountain Bike the Flume Trail